 ICs to be implemented under LSS-V-2 have been demonstrated to be reliable and effective in protecting construction worker receptors in the long-term.
+While not needed to achieve the RAO, LSS-V-2 also includes gravel cover enhancement to achieve a minimum thickness of 3 inches over impacted soils and periodic gravel cover inspection and maintenance thereby leading to long-term effectiveness and permanence.
 In addition to implementing ICs, LSS-V-3 would also permanently remove 1530 CY of surface soils from the site with vanadium concentrations above PRGs.
-Therefore, thus LSS-V-3 was rated high, while LSS-V-2 was rated moderate.
+Therefore, thus LSS-V-3 was rated high, while LSS-V-2 was rated moderate to high.